Bengal Cat

 The "Snows"

 Seal Lynx Point -- which have a very light cream ground color, dark chocolate markings and, usually, slightly darker legs, tails and ears.
-These cats also have blue eyes.
+These cats MUST have blue eyes.

 Seal Sepia -- which have a cream/tan background and very dark bitter chocolate markings.
 These cats have green eyes.

-Seal Mink -- which are actually a blend of the above two colors--a cream backgound with slightly warmer brown markings and, often, blue-green or aqua eyes.
+Seal Mink -- which are actually a genetic blend of the above two colors--a cream background with slightly warmer brown markings and, often, blue-green or aqua eyes.

 All three "Snow" colors can be shown in TICA and several other associations.